 In 2018, Rita’s tenth TV special was released – A Tale Of Two Dresses.

 In September 2018, Rita appeared at the Laguna Playhouse in the new musical comedy Two’s A Crowd.
 She and Martin have previously collaborated at the Playhouse on two plays which they co-wrote – Room 776 and Tickled Pink – as well as Act 3… written by David Ambrose and Claudia Nellens.
 Two’s A Crowd was staged off-Broadway in New York in 2019.
-The couple's latest play - Staged - will premiere at the Laguna Playhouse Jan.25-Feb.
-12 Tickets are on sale now.
+The couple's latest play - Staged - premiered at the Laguna Playhouse in January 2023.